M97 - Owl Nebula

 urban conditions, high level of light pollution

-The Owl Nebula is a relatively faint object and cannot be observed with the naked eye, even under the best conditions.
-For visual observations, a small telescope or large binoculars (20×80) will show it as a faint, featureless patch.
-To see the nebula’s more distinctive features—dark spots resembling an owl’s eyes, from which the nebula gets its name—a telescope with a 15–20 cm (6–8 inch) aperture or larger is required.
-However, the best way to observe this nebula, as with other deep-sky objects, is through long-exposure astrophotography (Photo 1).
+The Owl Nebula is a relatively faint object that cannot be seen with the naked eye, even under ideal observing conditions.
+For visual observation, a small telescope or large binoculars (20×80) will reveal it as a dim, featureless patch of light.
+To discern the nebula’s characteristic structure, including the darker areas that look like an owl’s eyes and give the nebula its name, a telescope with an aperture of at least 15 to 20 centimeters (6 to 8 inches) is needed.
+However, as with most deep-sky objects, the best way to observe the Owl Nebula is through long-exposure astrophotography (Photo 1).

 The nebula’s mass is relatively small, with a mass of only 0.13 solar masses (0.13 M☉).
 It is primarily composed of hydrogen (H), helium (He), nitrogen (N), oxygen (O), and sulfur (S), with a density of less than 100 particles per cubic centimeter.
 Its outer radius is approximately 0.91 light-years and is expanding at a speed of 27–39 km/s.